Pod Security Standards

 HostProcess

-Windows pods offer the ability to run HostProcess containers which enables privileged access to the Windows node.
-Privileged access to the host is disallowed in the baseline policy.
+Windows Pods offer the ability to run HostProcess containers which enables privileged access to the Windows host machine.
+Privileged access to the host is disallowed in the Baseline policy.

 FEATURE STATE: Kubernetes v1.26 [stable]